Fibird/JoinAlgos/README.md

 with --perfconf which specifies which hardware counters to monitor.
-For detailed list of hardware counters consult to "Intel 64 and IA-32 Architectures Software Developer’s Manual" Appendix A. For an example configuration file used in the experiments, see <b>`pcm.cfg'</b> file.
+For detailed list of hardware counters consult to "Intel 64 and IA-32 Architectures Software Developer’s Manual" Appendix A. For an example configuration file used in the experiments, see `pcm.cfg' file.
 Lastly, an output file name with --perfout on commandline can be specified to print out profiling results, otherwise it defaults to stdout.

 ## System and Implementation Parameters

 The join implementations need to know about the system at hand to a certain degree.
-For instance #CACHE_LINE_SIZE is required by both of the implementations.
+For instance `#CACHE_LINE_SIZE` is required by both of the implementations.
 In case of no partitioning join, other implementation parameters such as bucket size or whether to pre-allocate for overflowing buckets are parametrized and can be modified in `npj_params.h'.